Role Prompting: Why PERSONA Is More Than Just a Role

 Role Prompting vs PERSONA: Test Results

-I tested three levels of persona specification on 30 tasks:
+I tested three levels of persona detail on 30 tasks:

 Specification LevelExampleOutput Quality